auth0/docs/articles/applications/index.md

 ---
 # Applications

-An Auth0 **Application** represents your application in Auth0, and allows you to add authentication to it.
+An Auth0 **Application** represents your application in Auth0.
+You first need to define the Application in Auth0 to then be able to add authentication to it.

 The term application does not imply any particular implementation characteristics.
 Your application can be a native app that executes on a mobile device, a single page app that executes on a browser, or a regular web app that executes on a server.

 ## Application Types